alefore/weblog/ten-years-of-edge.md

 ([example, where `WorkQueue::NextExecution` was neglecting to lock a mutex](https://github.com/alefore/edge/commit/69fafea1d557bbb16ca579067dfc3f68a7712c0d)).

-The amount of concurrency in Edge has only gone up since then.
+The amount of concurrency in Edge has only grown since.
-I'm defering a lot more work to background threads.
+I'm deferring a lot more work to background threads.
-I don't think I'd have been able to get this far if I hand't relied on types to maintain correctness.
+I don't think I'd have been able to get this far if I had not relied on types to maintain correctness.

 There are other solutions to this problem, such as [Abseil's lock annotations](https://abseil.io/docs/cpp/guides/synchronization#thread-annotations)